Alexdhdiez/Algorithms/README.md

-# Algorithms
+# Sudoku Genetic Algorithm

-This is a sudoku solver using a genetic algorithm, made with python.
+A genetic algorithm to solve sudokus.